Frequently asked questions

 19. If I have to miss the workshop, can I get a refund?

-Issues of fees and refunds for weekend workshops must be addressed to the FSSE faculty member teaching the workshop or in some cases the organizer.
+Variations may occur as issues of fees and refunds for weekend workshops have to be negotiated with the FSSE faculty member teaching the workshop.

 20. Do I need to have a drum or rattle to attend the workshops?